davidtinker/grails-cors/README.md

 If 'Origin' header matches the regex then it is echoed back as 'Access-Control-Allow-Origin' otherwise no CORS headers are sent back to the client and the browser will deny the request.

+Note that you can always send back '*' instead of echoing the 'Origin' header by including:

+    cors.headers = ['Access-Control-Allow-Origin': '*']

+This can be combined with cors.allow.origin.regex to limit allowed domains.

 You can specify a comma-delimited list of response headers that should be exposed to the client: